 If your cat has an urgent or life-threatening problem it's much better to bring him or her to the Clinic as quickly as possible (always telephone first).
 The veterinary surgeon cannot provide all the necessary emergency equipment on a home visit and valuable time may be lost.

 Useful clinic information

 Health information and advice

 Useful cat information

-Under the Pet Passport travel scheme, pets which have fulfilled a set of regulations are allowed to travel freely between Great Britain and certain countries without the need for 6 months' quarantine in the UK.
+Under the AHC travel scheme, pets which have fulfilled a set of regulations are allowed to travel freely between Great Britain and certain countries without the need for 6 months' quarantine in the UK.
 Our veterinary surgeons are registered as Official Veterinarians (OV) with DEFRA and are authorised to complete the paperwork for this scheme.
 Up to date information is available from the Ministry website.

 Payment of fees

 There is no equivalent of the National Health Service for animals.
 Our fees have to cover all running costs including support staff salaries, building rent and rates, maintenance and

 repair, medical and surgical equipment purchase, insurance, fuel and telephone bills.
 At the Clinic, we request payment at the end of each consultation or procedure.
 We are happy to provide estimates where necessary.
 To help prevent financial worries, we strongly recommend pet health insurance.

 Cat's motto: "No matter what you've done wrong, always try to make it look like the dog did it." - Unknown